Tuesday, 3 January 2017

 Symptoms

-• Dyspareunia: Pain during intercourse.
+• Dyspareunia: Pain experienced during sexual intercourse.

 ⚠️ EMERGENCY WARNING

-• Fever and vomiting.
+• Fever and recurrent vomiting.

 • Cold, clammy skin.